preginald/qi-dao-optimizer/README.md

 ## IMPORTANT ##
+Test the bot on a small vault deposit initially until you get a good feel for the way the bot runs.

 You must make sure that you have approved the borrow and payback actions for the vault you wish to run this bot on.
 Failure to do this will result in a ValueError error and the bot will fail.